Zweiflingen: Friedrichsruhe

-In 1612, Kraft of Hohenlohe-Neuenstein, built a zoological garden for fallow deers and a hunting lodge.
+In 1612, Kraft of Hohenlohe-Neuenstein, built a zoological garden for fallow deer and a hunting lodge.
 It was mostly destroyed in the Thirty Years' War.
 His oldest son, Johann Friedrich I of Hohenlohe-Öhringen) started reconstructing the zoological garden in 1651.
 The currently standing hunting lodge was built from 1712 to 1717 by Johann Friedrich II of Hohenlohe-Öhringen, Kraft's grand-son, as an improvement from the hunting lodge built near Platzhof a century beforehand.
 Following plans originating to 1719, the property was split among 9 farmers in 1738.
 In remembrance of Johann Friedrich II the name Friedrichsruhe came up in 1750.
 In 1819, the settlement had grown to 21 residential houses and 13 other buildings.
 Today Friedrichsruhe's population stands at 332, which makes it one of the biggest villages of Zweiflingen.

 Orendelsall

 Probably created in the 8th century by people from Wülfingen (Forchtenberg), the village consisted of 34 residential houses and 34 other buildings in 1819.

+The settlement developed near an old crossing point (“Sallübergang”) and lay along historic routes connecting Wülfingen, Öhringen, Ohrnberg, and Schwäbisch Hall.

+During the Middle Ages, the village passed through several changes in lordship, belonging in the early 14th century to the Counts of Dürn, later to Würzburg authorities, and partly to Kloster Schöntal before eventually coming fully under Württemberg following secularisation in 1802; from 1810 it was administered within the Oberamt Öhringen.

+As part of 20th-century administrative reforms, Orendelsall—together with Westernbach—was incorporated into the municipality of Zweiflingen on 1 April 1972.
+Today it remains a rural locality within the agricultural landscape characteristic of the Hohenlohe region.